About my Design Work

 I approach graphic design as an artist, bringing my creativity and artistic sensibilities to each project.
 Before I became a graphic designer, I pursued fine art and launched 3 businesses.
 I understand that my clients feel a personal connection to their business and want a meaningful logo to match.
 This is why my logo design process is a conversation with my client.
-We work together to create a logo that is a unique work of art.
-I can also provide any other graphics clients need to help build their brand.
-I am proud that all of my clients do work that adds to the good in the world.
-My logo and graphic design customers include: writers, coaches & speakers, cultural representation consultants, thoughtful design and marketing companies, motherhood collectives, children’s musical educators, interior design firm, birth worker, documentary photographer, arts and craft fair, and therapist.
+We collaborate to create a logo that is a unique work of art.
+I can provide any other graphics clients need to help build their brand.
+I work exclusively with clients whose work adds to the good in the world.

 LinkedIn Learning interviewed me about my career pivot from fine artist to creative logo designer, which you can watch here.
 When I am not creating logos, I am parenting my 8 year old son, building my pocket printmaking presses, drawing mini portraits, working on a new typeface design, and moderating Trade Closet; a place for women to trade fashion.
 I joined the For Animals.
 For Earth podcast to talk about Trade Closet and my buy nothing new lifestyle here.
 I proudly design all the chapter emblems of the MAEVE national mothering group team, which you can see here.

 My Los Angeles urban landscape paintings are known for their unique color and compositions.
 My work was published in New American Paintings Issue 121 and is a part of the Frederick R. Weisman Art Foundation collection.
 My paintings have been shown locally and nationally and have been featured on a national television commercial.